Martyna Majok

 Her breakthrough came with the play Ironbound (2014).
 As her work gained wider acclaim and recognition, Majok, who has a diverse writing style, debuted Cost of Living (2016), Queens (2018), and Sanctuary City (2021).
-In April 2021, it was announced that she would adapt The Great Gatsby for the Broadway stage, with Florence Welch and Thomas Bartlett writing music.
+She adapted The Great Gatsby for the musical "Gatsby: An American Myth," with Florence Welch and Thomas Bartlett writing music.

+Martyna lives in Manhattan with her partner, actor Bobby Conte.

 Early life

 Majok was born in Bytom, Upper Silesia and emigrated to the United States with her mother as a child.
-She was raised mostly in Kearny, New Jersey, and has a half-sister born in Newark.
 She grew up in a working-class, multicultural immigrant neighborhood; she recalls: "My mother began learning English when she came over.
 Everybody was working similar jobs.
 They had factory jobs together; they were cleaning houses, and taking care of the elderly."
 She went to public school.
 Majok won a playwriting contest for students from New Jersey as the only winner not from a private school that year; it was her first foray into drama.
 In high school, she wrote skits for an English language learning program for immigrant parents and children.
 At age 17, Majok was inspired by Sam Mendes' production of Cabaret at Studio 54, her first time in the theater, where she went with $45 she had won hustling pool.

 Education

-She attended the University of Chicago on scholarship, where she attended drama classes.
+She attended the University of Chicago on scholarship, where she took drama classes.
 Initially unsure of herself, Majok began to take part in theatrical performances when she discovered Sarah Kane’s plays in the library.
 She discovered that she preferred to write for the theater, in order to create roles she could identify with.
-To support herself, she worked as a waitress and personal care giver for the disabled.
+To support herself, she worked as a waitress and personal caregiver for the disabled.
 She was also awarded the Merage Fellowship for the American Dream, an award for immigrant students, to help fund an education in writing.
 Majok then went on to attend the Yale School of Drama and the Juilliard School, all on stipends.
 She was a 2012–13 NNPN playwright-in-residence, the 2015–16 Playwrights of New York (PoNY) Fellow at The Lark, and a 2018–19 Hodder Fellow at the Princeton University.